Prashantprojects/calculator/README.md

 In this project i have created a calculator with **Flask**.

-The purpose of this project was to get familiar with Flask, Postman, CSS and HTML.
+The purpose of this project was to get familiar with Flask, Postman, CSS,HTML and the back/front end process.
 I thoroughly enyoyed creating the calculator and expanding my coding knowledge.

+#### Requirements:
+- certifi==2021.5.30
+- click==8.0.1
+- colorama==0.4.4
+- Flask==2.0.1
+- itsdangerous==2.0.1
+- Jinja2==3.0.1
+- MarkupSafe==2.0.1
+- Werkzeug==2.0.1
+- wincertstore==0.2

 #### Manual:
 1. Download files to computer